MichaelRamamonjisoa/michaelramamonjisoa.github.io/_pages/about.md

 <!-- I am Cao Thang Nguyen, a PhD candidate in Computational Mechanics at Ulsan National Institute of Science & Technology (UNIST). -->
 Welcome to my site.

-I am one of the populace interested in Computational Solid Mechanics which focuses on the atomistic scale.
+I am one of the populace interested in Computational Solid Mechanics which focuses on the atomistic scale and coarse-grained dynamics.